A sceptic ghost hunter searching for the truth - is there really life after death? .

 “Thank you ah… Eleanor,” Tom answered for the first time he took a good look at his hostess as she led him to his room.

-Tom guessed her age somewhere between forty and fifty, she had brunette shoulder length hair blue eyes and wore a creamy white full-length sleeveless gown, that gently hugged her figure; there was a look of melancholy about her.
+Tom guessed her age somewhere between forty and fifty, she had brown shoulder length hair blue eyes and wore a creamy white full-length sleeveless gown, that gently hugged her figure; there was a look of melancholy about her.
 He was surprised when he returned downstairs to see the dining table set and the meal ready and waiting; he hadn’t seen or heard any servants or helpers.

 “Oh in here will be fine I’m sure Tom,” Eleanor replied with a smile that made her look all the more charming.